-However, actual saving may differ from the shift-share prediction because saving rates may change in the post period.
-The fourth column shows the change in saving rates for each group.
-The saving rate of the top 10% group in the post-period is similar to the pre-period.
-However, the saving rates of the bottom 90% fall considerably.
-Multiplying these changes in saving rates by income shares in the post period gives the residual saving of the shift-share approach.
-Adding the predicted and the residual yields the total saving by each group.
+However, actual saving may differ from the shift-share prediction because saving rates may

 The saving by the top 10% is slightly larger than predicted, coming to 3.3 percentage points of national income annually.
-In other words, relative to the 1962 to 1983 period, the top 10% saves 3.3 percentage points more of national income every year, which represents 37% of annual average private saving in the post period.
+In other words, relative to the 1962 to 1983 period, the top 10% saves 3.3 percentage points more of national income every year, which represents 37 percent of annual average private saving in the post period.
 In contrast, the bottom 90% have reduced their saving substantially, given the large decline in saving rates.